 And for those worried about your meat thawing during the shipping process:

 I was hesitant too…before I saw a fully packaged ButcherBox delivery.
 They really and truly do an incredible job with their packaging.
 I'm never worried about thawed meat.
-My deliveries have always arrived fully frozen—as you can see in the video above!
+My deliveries have always arrived fully frozen—as you can see in my unboxing video!

 Does ButcherBox require a subscription?